FriendsOfTYPO3/introduction/Documentation/Index.rst

 ----

-This extension is a carefully crafted TYPO3 :doc:`distribution <t3coreapi:ExtensionArchitecture/CreateNewDistribution/Index>`
+This extension is a carefully crafted TYPO3 :ref:`distribution <t3coreapi:distribution>`
 giving you a small insight in the powerful toolbox of the TYPO3 CMS framework.

 It comes with a full-fledged website based on Benjamin Kott's